att/MkTechDocs/docsbuild/building-your-document.md

 |1|The activity being performed.
 Possible values given by MkTechDocs are `pre` and `post`.
 These indicate that any pre- or post-build activies should take place.|
 |2|The full path to the output directory.|

-Here's an example build script that copies a directory of images into the build and output directories when appropriate:
+Here's an example build script:

 ```bash
 #!/bin/bash